-Daryl L. Stewart (he/him/his) is an award-winning actor, director, producer and educator.
+Daryl L. Stewart (he/him/his) is an award-winning actor, director, producer, curator and educator.

 His acting credits include memorable roles in productions of Aida, My One and Only, Into The Woods, Five Guys Named Moe, Ragtime, Carousel and Little Shop of Horrors.
 Most recently, Stewart was featured in a short film adaptation of the Broadway musical, The Gospel At Colonus.
 His one man show at The Triad Theater, The Beauty That Remains , was nominated for a 2021 Broadway World Award for Best Cabaret.

 Most recently, Stewart hosted and executive produced a new live performance series entitled Broadway in the Bricks at the Newark Museum of Art.
-Stewart also hosted and executive produced The Equality Ball, one of New Jersey's largest annual fundraisers.
+Stewart also hosted and executive produced The Equality Ball and Halsey Fest, two of New Jersey's biggest festivals.

 A passionate educator and arts education advocate, Stewart's speaking engagements include lectures, panels and performances at Williams College, Kean University, Shepherd University, Monmouth University (Conference on Race), NJEA Convention, Art Educators of New Jersey Conference, East Side High School, Cicely Tyson School of the Performing Arts, RISE Academy, Paulo Friere Charter School, North Star Academy, Academy of the Performing Arts at UCTVS, The Pingry School, Mary Help of Christians Academy, Burnet Middle School, Union High School, St. Benedicts Prep and Seton Hall University - School of Law.
 He is also a sought after teaching artist and facilitator at the New Jersey Performing Arts Center - Center for Arts Education with 10+ years of experience.